Llanberis: Demographics

 The population of Llanberis in 2021 was 2,023.

 Languages

 According to the United Kingdom Census 2021, 69.5 per cent of all usual residents aged 3+ in Llanberis can speak Welsh.
 79.6 per cent of the population noted that they could speak, read, write or understand Welsh.
 The 2011 census noted 74.7 per cent of all usual residents aged 3 years and older in the village could speak Welsh.

-As of October 2018, approximately 56 per cent of pupils in the village's primary school (Ysgol Dolbadarn) spoke Welsh at home.
+As of 2025, approximately 70 per cent of pupils in the village's primary school (Ysgol Dolbadarn) speak Welsh at home.

 Country of birth

 The 2021 Census noted that 96.6 per cent of Llanberis' population was born in the United Kingdom.
 The 2011 Census noted that 97.2 per cent of the population was born in the United Kingdom; 73.6 per cent of the population was born in Wales and 22.4 per cent of the population born in England.